leverh/react-bookhub-app/README.md

 * Set up personal reading lists on users' profiles.
 * Reading target meter- number of books a user picks as a target for the whole year/month/week, for example.
 * Book genre tag - and then searching a book by tag genre.
+* Creating a forum where people can engage in deeper discussions about books.

 ## Credits